-The Race + Racism in Contemporary Biomedicine Working Group generally meets monthly on a Monday from 6-8pm, at Georgia Tech.
+The Race + Racism in Contemporary Biomedicine Working Group meets monthly, generally on the first Monday of the month, from 6-8pm.
 Dinner is provided.

 If you are interested in attending one of our sessions, please RSVP to Anne Pollock.